 - You already use Microsoft Fabric and have the capacity booked anyway.

-- Your company has more than 1,000 employees and a dedicated BI team.
+- Your company has a dedicated BI team to handle modeling and governance.

 - All your data already lives in the Microsoft world (Azure SQL, Dynamics, SharePoint).